Visiting Professor · UC Berkeley · Research Affiliate · USI Switzerland · PI & Founder, Arab AI Governance & Society Lab

 Prof. Anis Ben Brik

-Principal Investigator & Founder · Arab AI Governance & Society Lab
+Founder & PI · Arab AI Governance & Society Lab

 Biography